AidanJSmith/AidanJSmith/README.md

 ## 👋 Howdy, I'm Aidan!

-I'm a full-time software engineer at Neuralink and a focused student at Georgia Tech (simulataneously 🛬 🛫).
+I'm a software engineer at Neuralink (and former Georgia Tech supercommuter).

 In addition to loving computers (duh!), my interests include history, linguistics, psychology, and the relationship between humans and nature.

 ### Currently I'm... :shipit:
-- Building neat software for of Neuralink's human studies 💻.
+- Building neat software for Neuralink's human studies 💻.
 My main focus right now is doing ML research and deploying novel models at scale.
-- Working on react+wasm stuff.
-- Exploring PDM signal processing
+- Getting read to bike the Tour Divide 🚴
-- Brushing up on my multivariate statistics for fun
+- Doing some alignment research for fun
-- Reading Joan Didion

 ### Previously, I... 👨‍💻
 - Worked as a full time Software Engineer for Chess.com (started @16!), where I built lots of neat features and played a lot of chess ♟️